bandirishitha/bandirishitha/README.md

 I am a Software developer from Hyderabad, India currently living in Boston, USA.
 I have a passion for learning and sharing my knowledge with others.
 I am currently working with Java, AWS and Angular.

   ---

+  ### Girl Scout Law

+I  ♥  open source.
+I am not a heavy maintainer of any large libraries, but I really like the girlscout rule.
+I contribute projects I come across which can be asked while taking new job interviews.
+I am always there to help incase you have any questions related to stuff I post 💬.

+ ---

 <!--
 **bandirishitha/bandirishitha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.